 - Use Reindex API

-If _source field is enabled and you are re-indexing in the case of changing analyzer on the existing fields (breaking changes), use Reindex API of elasticsearch.
+If _source field is enabled and you are re-indexing in the case of changing analyzer on the existing fields (breaking changes), use Reindex API of Elasticsearch.

 - Disable Merge Throttling

 Disable merge throttling by changing the setting `indices.store.throttle.type` to none.
 If you have a massive write-heavy index, then you can make it permanent.
+Note that this is only relevant for Elasticsearch versions older than 6.x.

 - Ensure Optimal Scalability Settings

 Choosing the optimal number of primary shards is crucial for scalability, which can’t be changed later on.
-Refer to opster’s guide to shards and replicas to understand more.
+Refer to Opster’s guide to shards and replicas to understand more.
 Also, make sure you don’t end up creating “hotspots” in the cluster.